luau-lang/rfcs/docs/syntax-lambda-function.md

 local sortedAsc = do(a, b) ret(math.min(a, b), math.max(a, b))
 ```

-The two restrictions from the Syntax section could be lifted by careful symbol choices and ordering, but I found the RFC's syntax the easiest to read and write while still being syntactically sound, even with the two aforementioned restrictions.
+The two restrictions from the Syntax section could be lifted by careful symbol choices and ordering, but the RFC's syntax seems to be the easiest to read and write while still being syntactically sound, even with the two aforementioned restrictions.

 There are open-source libraries that attempt to fill this "short function" gap, like [Penlight's](https://github.com/lunarmodules/Penlight) placeholder expression library and lambda compiler.